nlathia/fast-ai-playground/Readme.md

-# Another fast.ai deep learning Playground
+# Another fast.ai Deep Learning Playground

+## Why another repo?

+Here are the main differences:
+* No Jupyter!
+I've refactored the python code from the notebooks into modules.
+* Setup CLI operations are idempotent (they do not recreate things if they already exist).
+* Install/setup everything using an AWS `--profile`

 ## Setup AWS

 Refer to the [AWS install wiki page](http://wiki.fast.ai/index.php/AWS_install).

 Alternatively, I have made step-by-step setup guide [here](setup/Readme.md).
-This setup has the following differences:
+This setup has a number of differences:
 * Setup instructions using the AWS console interface as of July 2017.
 * Using an AWS `profile` argument instead of using the `default` profile.
-* Operations are idempotent (they do not recreate things if they already exist).
 * Commands to start/stop/reboot instances are split up into `.sh` files (instead of a single `commands.txt`).
 * Does not open up instance ports (needed for Jupyter)